 How does recouping some of your digital ad budget sound?

-If so, you'll want to employ an exit-intent popup ASAP.
-As your visitors go to leave (aka bounce) from your website or landing page, the exit-intent popup will stop them in their tracks.
-Think of it as a last ditch effort to collect their email or make them an offer they can't refuse.
+If you’re in the business of lead generation you are missing out on leads every second without an exit intent popup.
+If your visitors go to leave (aka “bounce”) from your website or landing page, an exit-intent popup is designed to stop them in their tracks.
+Think of it as a last ditch effort to collect their email or make them an offer they can’t refuse.

 1. Negative CTA